ivangfr/springboot-keycloak-openldap/README.md

 #### Create a new Realm

-- Click the dropdown button that contains `Master` and then, click `Create Realm` button
+- On the left menu, click the dropdown button that contains `Master` and then, click `Create Realm` button
 - Set `company-services` to the `Realm name` field and click `Create` button

 #### Create a new Client